 Information for Employers

-It is the responsibility of all employers to ensure a healthy and safe workplace under the Safety Act and OHS Regulations.
+It is the responsibility of all employers to ensure a healthy and safe workplace under Nunavut and Northwest Territories’ Safety Act(s) and Occupational Health and Safety (OHS) Regulations.
 That responsibility has not changed.

 Employer Payroll Assessments – Employer Assessment Payments can be submitted through WSCC Connect.
 For an online guide please visit our WSCC Connect Help Desk.
 If you require further assistance, email our Employer Services team.